 Your GP will examine your knee and ask questions about the swelling and how you’re feeling.

 You'll usually get a diagnosis from your GP without any further tests.
 However, in some cases you might have an ultrasound scan or MRI scan.
-This is to rule out other causes, eg deep vein thrombosis (DVT) or an aneurysm (a bulge in a blood vessel), or to check the extent of the cyst.
+This is to rule out other causes – for example, deep vein thrombosis (DVT), a tumour or an aneurysm (a bulge in a blood vessel), or to check the extent of the cyst.

 A child may be referred to a specialist paediatric orthopaedic surgeon if there’s the possibility of an underlying joint disease.